dvollrath/StudyGuide/ideas/proddynamic.md

 Devoting a bigger share of workers to R&D will get us more productivity and potentially make the economy richer, yes.
 But it won't necessarily increase the *growth rate* of productivity on a BGP.
 This is the same logic as with capital and the ratio $s_I$.
 Using more of GDP to build capital will make us richer, but it won't change the growth rate.

 ## Visualizing the dynamics
 For a different way of seeing what is going on, you can also try this [spreadsheet](https://docs.google.com/spreadsheets/d/1nN9Di392qIkza7RYq6Tp6yqBWtyxx3JAtseMaX4aDvA/edit?usp=sharing) which lays out the dynamics of productivity period by period.
-You can adjust the parameters and initial values of R and A to see how productivity growth evolves over time.
+You can adjust the parameters and initial values of L and A to see how productivity growth evolves over time.

 Or similar to the Solow model, the following app allows you to adjust parameters and see the impact on the level of productivity, the growth rate of productivity, and how the dynamic system works.
 Rather than using the embedded app, <a href="https://dietzvollrath.shinyapps.io/ProdBasic/" target="_blank">this link</a> will take you directly to the app on its own page.